 Import photos from your camera onto your Mac or PC as you usually do.
 You will need a specific software for merging bracketed exposures into an HDR image.
 Aurora HDR is one of the most popular apps, which is also available as a free demo version.

 Take few steps and get the job done:

 - Launch Aurora HDR and load the brackets;

 The proprietary tone mapping algorithm makes HDR images look natural.
 You can find available controls for extra editing in the right sidebar.
 One-click presets change the effect from natural to extreme.
 Color, tone and contrast controls are available for selective and global editing.
 Get rid of noise and half-visible objects with corresponding controls.

 Save, export or share your results after you finish.
-Keep in mind that Aurora HDR was made exclusively for Mac users.
+Keep in mind that Aurora HDR was made for both Mac and Windows users.
 One click and the job is done.